Article Collection

 GNU/Linux is the operating system running on all Top 500 most powerful computer systems in the world.
 (In previous years and decades, those systems were running some versions of Unix.)

-In June 2023, GNU/Linux reached 3% desktop market share, an extraordinary achievement.
+In June 2023, GNU/Linux reached 3% market share on the desktop, an extraordinary achievement.

 GNU/Linux is free software and a current/ongoing project, so for any additional information please see GNU/Linux page at Wikipedia.